1. What is #WinAtSocial?

 7. Where we can find a budget to pay for positive social media education?

-#WinAtSocial has a cross-departmental impact because it equips students, families, and faculty.
+#WinAtSocial has an impact across the entire school community because it equips students, families, and educators.
 Therefore, #WinAtSocial partner schools across the country often allocate budget from one or more of the following areas:

 - Student education: Funded by technology, health and safety, one-time speakers, and/or social-emotional learning budgets.